CrowCpp/Crow/docs/guides/routes.md

 Alternatively, you can define the response in the body and return it (`#!cpp ([](){return crow::response()})`).<br>

 For more information on `crow::response` go [here](../../reference/structcrow_1_1response.html).<br><br>
+!!! note

+    When your status code is not well-known e.g. crow::response(123) it will get converted into 500.

 ### Return statement
 A `crow::response` is very strictly tied to a route.
 If you can have something in a response constructor, you can return it in a handler.<br><br>
 The main return type is `std::string`, although you could also return a `crow::json::wvalue` or `crow::multipart::message` directly.<br><br>